In this Article

 There are a couple of transitional measures that you can consider if your baby still wants to be held despite your best efforts to put him down.
-You can try cuddling with your baby on the bed until he falls asleep.
-This way your baby may not get the chance to protest on being put down.
-Also, you can opt for a compromise sort of contact instead of a full bodily one which may facilitate easier adaption of your baby from your arms to being set down.
+One of the things you can try is cuddling with your baby on the bed until he falls asleep.
+This way, your baby may not get the chance to protest on not being held.
+Also, you can opt for a partial sort of physical contact instead of a complete one which could make it easier for your baby to adapt.

 Will You Spoil Your Baby By Holding Him Too Much?

 Some babies sleep when held.
 But still, there is no such thing as spoiling your baby by holding him too much.
 Instead, you need to establish and address the underlying issue.
-Is your baby undergoing separation nervousness or is he just seeking some comfort?
+Is your baby undergoing separation nervousness, or is he just seeking some comfort?
 You may want to remember that your baby is very young, and this is simply a transitional phase which won’t last forever.
-In case your baby doesn’t seem to calm down when not held, the best thing would be to pick him up to make him feel emotionally secure and content.
+In case your baby doesn’t seem to calm down when not held, the best thing would be to pick him up to make him feel emotionally secure.

 Let’s also look at the positive side of holding your baby when he cries for it.

 Advantages of Holding Your Baby